linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-11/3349fca6-d86c-4f7f-97a9-ac92567de92d/d40bbc919ddb2afd60071c8e71b3b7c4dde6cac1ec25d41e30b8fc4ff8705cf0.jpg)

 at which investors begin to view the issue likely to be called may not be known, but we do know that there is some level.
 In Exhibit 21-1, at yield levels below  $y^*$ , the price/yield relationship for the callable bond departs from the price/yield relationship for the option-free bond.
-For example, suppose the market yield were such that an option-free bond was selling for  $109.
-Suppose instead that the bond is callable with a call price of$ 104.
-Investors would not be willing to pay $109 for this callable bond.
-If they did and the bond were called, investors would receive $104 (the call price) for a bond they purchased for $109.
+For example, suppose the market yield were such that an option-free bond was selling for  \$109.
+Suppose instead that the bond is callable with a call price of\$ 104.
+Investors would not be willing to pay \$109 for this callable bond.
+If they did and the bond were called, investors would receive \$104 (the call price) for a bond they purchased for \$109.
 Notice that for a range of yields below  $y^*$ , there is price compression; that is, there is limited price appreciation as yields decline.
 The portion of the callable bond price/yield relationship below  $y^*$  is said to be negatively convex.

 Negative convexity means that the price appreciation will be less than the price depreciation for a large change in yield of a given number of basis points.
 For a bond that is option free and exhibits positive convexity, the price appreciation will be greater than the price depreciation for a large change in yield.
 The price changes resulting from bonds exhibiting positive convexity and negative convexity can be expressed as follows: